OleIdole/NTNU-Kossel-XL-DIY-3D-printer/Step-by-step guide.md

 ### Step 5 - Attach linear rails and end stops
 **Make sure the carriage does not slide off the linear rail, there are loose parts inside!**<br>
 <a href="url"><img src="https://github.com/OleIdole/Kossel-XL-DIY-3D-printer/blob/master/Pictures/Linear%20rail.jpg" align="center" height="403" width="302" ></a> <br>
-Assemble the linear rail to the long 20x20 profile using T-nuts.
+Assemble the linear rail to the long 20x20 profile using the 3D-printed T-nuts.<br>
 Do not tighten this yet, they will be adjusted later.<br>
 There is no need to use a screw for every hole of the rail.
 Using every 2nd or 3rd will suffice.<br>
 Now do the same for the end stops, facing the same direction as in the picture above.
 Slightly tighten these to prevent the carriage from sliding off the rail.<br>